• Skip to primary navigation

 Performing Various Operations on SortedSet

-SortedSet is an interface, which means it can only be used with a class that implements the interface.
+SortedSet is an interface, meaning it can only be used with a class that implements it.
 TreeSet is a class that implements SortedSet.
 Here’s how to do some common operations on TreeSet.

 • Adding Elements